alexandra-chron/umt-lmu-wmt2020/README.md

 This repository contains the source code submitted by LMU Munich to the WMT 2020 Unsupervised MT Shared Task.
 For a detailed description, check our [paper](https://arxiv.org/abs/2010.13192).

-LMU Munich ranked **first** in both translation directions (German -> Sorbian, Sorbian->German).
+Our system ranked **first** in both translation directions (German -> Sorbian, Sorbian->German).
 This code base is largely based on [MASS](https://github.com/microsoft/MASS/) and [RE-LM](https://github.com/alexandra-chron/relm_unmt/).

 # Introduction